Martin Burns: Childhood

 Martin Burns was born on February 15, 1861, in a log cabin on a farm in Cedar County, Iowa.
 Growing up amidst the Civil War, Burns was exposed at an early age to the sport of wrestling, which was a preferred activity among the soldiers while stationed in camp.
 Consequently, the sport's popularity further increased during the 1860s, and many historians also speculate that the added interest may be due to the fact that President Abraham Lincoln had himself been a wrestler in his younger years.

 Burns wrestled impromptu matches as a child; and at age 8, he tossed an older rival to claim a fifteen cent prize.
 His father died when he was 11, leaving him to support his mother, brother, and five sisters.
 To earn money, Burns worked at a nearby farm for $12 per month; and while he received little schooling, it was this physical labor that enabled Burns to develop his tremendous physical strength.
 He also spent time working in grading camps, where he competed in regular competitions against rugged strongmen.
 However, while these men focused on brute strength, Burns spent much time meticulously perfecting the strategies and techniques of catch wrestling, which is a grappling style where various holds and tactics are used with the intent to either submit or pin both opponent's shoulders to the ground at once.
-Therefore, the combination of Burns’ superior conditioning, intellect, and advanced skill made him a nearly unbeatable wrestling opponent.
+Therefore, the combination of Burns's superior conditioning, intellect, and advanced skill made him a nearly unbeatable wrestling opponent.